remix-run/react-router/docs/advanced/ServerRendering.md

 ```

 For data loading, you can use the `renderProps` argument to build whatever
-convention you want -- like adding static `load` methods to your route
+convention you want--like adding static `load` methods to your route
 components, or putting data loading functions on the routes, it's up to
 you.